speakpython/speakpythonBlog/artificial-intelligence/_posts/2023-03-09-tic-tac-toe-human-vs-machine.md

 <br/>

 ### Decide winner
-On the basis of taken steps, recorded inside `players_moves` dictionary, `check_wining` will decide the winner.
+On the basis of taken steps, recorded inside `players_moves` dictionary, `check_winning` will decide the winner.
 <br/>

 ```python